 If you are trying to add more greens to your diet without sacrificing flavor while still feeling full, this kale and quinoa salad is the perfect salad recipe for you.
 I also like it because:

-- Comes together in less than 20 minutes from start to finish
+- It comes together in less than 20 minutes from start to finish.

-- Is made up of ingredients that you probably already have in your pantry.
-If you are missing a few ingredients, no need to worry because below, I will provide you with substitution/variation ideas
+- It is made up of healthy ingredients that you probably already have in your pantry.
+If you are missing a few ingredients, no need to worry because below, I will provide you with substitution/variation ideas.

-- Stays fresh for up to 3 days, which means you can make a batch (or include it in your weekly meal prep) and enjoy it for a few days.
+- It stays fresh for up to 3 days, which means you can make a batch (or include it in your weekly meal prep) and enjoy it for a few days.

 The ingredient profile for this quinoa kale recipe is threefold:

 If you have been following me for a while, you know that I have a vast collection of quinoa recipes on this website.
-I usually cook a batch of quinoa over the weekend and add it into salads and soups throughout the week.
+I usually cook a batch of quinoa over the weekend and add it to salads and soups throughout the week.

 Lately, I have been cooking my quinoa in a microwave, which is the quickest way of cooking it.
 However, I have also shared detailed instructions for cooking quinoa in a rice cooker, on the stovetop, and in a pressure cooker if you need a refresher on cooking quinoa.